 Coronary artery disease is the narrowing or blockage of the coronary (heart) arteries.
 After an interventional procedure, the coronary artery is opened, increasing blood flow to the heart.
 Cardiac catheterization is an invasive imaging procedure that is used to:

-Evaluate or confirm the presence of coronary artery disease, valve disease, or disease of the aorta
+Evaluate or confirm the presence of coronary artery disease, valve disease, disease of the aorta, or heart disease

 Evaluate heart muscle function